Ramtin-ma/VideoSynopsis-FGS/README.md

 [Download SynoClip Dataset](#your-google-drive-link-here)

+### Fine-Tuned YOLOv8n Model

+We have fine-tuned the YOLOv8n model using the SynoClip dataset.
+The best model weights, labeled as `best.pt`, are included in this repository.
+To utilize these weights, specify the `--Model` argument in your command.

 ## Using the Code

 This project utilizes the YOLOv8n model from Ultralytics for object detection.
 To run the code, you need to execute `main.py` with the required arguments.